Introduction

 Restoring from a Checkpoint

-To restore a simulation from a checkpoint file, use the
+To restore a simulation from a checkpoint file, the

 simulation_config: